dgraph-io/dgraph-docs/content/deploy/metrics.md

-Dgraph database provides metrics on Dgraph instance activity, disk activity, server node health, memory and Raft leadership.
+Dgraph database provides metrics on Dgraph instance activity, disk activity, server node health, memory, and Raft leadership.
 It also provides built-in metrics provided by Go.
 Dgraph metrics follow the [metric and label conventions for the Prometheus](https://prometheus.io/docs/practices/naming/) monitoring and alerting toolkit.